Vertrieb

 Video is a fantastic medium for building connections and getting noticed.
 And if you don’t think you or anyone else on your sales team has the star power to stand out, there’s always influencer marketing.

-Here are some examples of what we offer:
+Here are some examples of what you can gain by using Dealfront:

-• An extensive selection of over 100 unique filters to let you pinpoint ideal customers
+• An extensive selection of over 100 unique filters that allow you to pinpoint ideal customers

-• Company profiles that give your sales team what they need to evaluate new prospects
+• Company profiles that give your sales team what they need to evaluate new sales prospects

 • Real-time alerts for buying signals like website visits, mentions in the news, and trigger events